• Menu

 The Park County Fair takes place in Fairplay in July.
 It’s a celebration of the accomplishments of the county’s local 4-H youth, along with live entertainment, contests, and vendors.

-Years passed have included a kick-off parade, barn dance, pancake breakfast, and silent auction.
+Years passed including a kick-off parade, barn dance, pancake breakfast, and silent auction.
 There is a beer garden, carnival, live music on the outdoor stage, and a rodeo.
 A full schedule of events and ways to get involved can be found online.

 July | parkcofair.com